v47-io/tmdb-api-client/standalone/docs.md

 that uses the [HttpClient][io.v47.tmdb.http.HttpClient] implementation from the `http-client-java11` module.

-This makes it independent of any framework like Spring or Micronaut.
+This makes it independent of any framework like Quarkus.

 To create a `TmdbClient` simply use the factory method (Java) or invoke operator (Kotlin):